We strengthen families and communities through a safety-net of services, collaborations, and hope.

 Men Tchaas Ari, Deputy Director of Adult and Economic ServicesMen Tchaas Ari serves as the Deputy Director of the Adult and Economic Services at Mecklenburg County’s Department of Social Services.
 He is responsible for the oversight of all Adult and Public Assistance Programs including (Senior Care Assistance, Senior Citizen Nutrition Services, Medical Transportation Services, Food and Nutritional Services, Medicaid and Work First Family Assistance).

 Prior to working at DSS, Ari was the Chief Program Officer at Crisis Assistance Ministry, where he was responsible for overseeing all client services.
-He previously began his career with Mecklenburg County DSS as a Bilingual Food Stamp Case manager and received several promotions during his eight-year tenure.
+He previously began his career with Mecklenburg County DSS as a Bilingual Food Stamp Case manager and has over 21 years of human services experience.

 Dr. Jacqueline McKnight, Deputy Director of Child and Community ServicesDr.
 McKnight brings over 30 years of experience in overseeing administrative operations and developing programs that positively impact the lives of participants.
 Prior to accepting this role, Dr. McKnight served as the Executive Deputy Commissioner with the New York City Administration for Children’s Services.
 Dr. McKnight has provided oversight to over 4,000 staff members and a diverse network of contracted providers.
 She has also been responsible for the oversight, integration, and coordination of child welfare programs, both public and private, toward better outcomes for children and families.
 She has a wealth of experience including work focused on prevention, interagency collaborations, substance abuse and interpersonal violence among African American women.